Tag Archives: Boxer

 If there’s someone you absolutely miss, you might find yourself talking to them a lot in your mind, creating those fake conversations with them and you answer yourself in their voice in your head.
 Maybe it’s a girlfriend who dumped you or you know someone who died or that sort of thing, you adopt their personality or the memory of who they were as a means of staying close to them.

 I’ll admit here and now that I have found myself in conversation with ex-lovers in my mind, usually re-creating the critical moment when the choice was made to end the relationship.
 “What if I would have said ‘yes’ instead of ‘no’?
-What if I hadn’t been so high-and-mighty?
-Damn, he/she was a really good fuck.
+What if I hadn’t been so high and mighty?
+Damn, he/she was a good fuck.
 What an idiot I am!
 No, it was for the best.
 I wonder what happened to them.
 Shit!”